timhagn/react-native-gmaps/README.md

 ### Example Map

-Your build your map with the following properties; they are all optional (it will default to simply zooming in on london without any props) apart from you must define a style with 'height' and 'width'.
+Your build your map with the following properties; they are all optional (it will default to simply zooming in on London without any props) apart from you must define a style with 'height' and 'width'.

+Constants for `mapTypeId` are not currently enumerated, see the [official docs](https://developers.google.com/android/reference/com/google/android/gms/maps/GoogleMap.html#MAP_TYPE_HYBRID) for reference

 ``` js
 let RNGMap = require('react-native-gmaps');